karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     Create a new resource of type `label`.

     :param account: The name of a account, a short descriptive word.
-    :type account: str
     :param label: The resource type, eg: repository, db, app
-    :type label: str
     :status 201: The resource has been succesfully created.
-    :status 400: The request could not be understood by the server.
-    :status 403: Request not permitted.

     **Example Request**: